heptarch/heptarch.github.io/drafts/demon.md

 light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.

 The boat shudders onto a beach.
-Ellen turns: a the vast wall of ice, through which she can faintly see, like a finger pressed against the inside of a glass, the dark outlines of a shopfront on Chancery Lane.
+Ellen turns: a vast wall of ice, through which she can see, like a finger pressed against the inside of a glass, the dark outlines of a shopfront on Chancery Lane.
 Ede & Ravenscroft.
+She sees through the

 <p align="center">
   ⁂